 There are many different people at the dog park, but I’ve encountered the same woman on more than one occasion and every time she’s there we end up talking.
 These conversations are always exclusively about our dogs, the military (since the dog park is on a military base), and events taking place in our city.

-We don’t meet up on purpose, we don’t discuss the more personal details of our lives, and we don’t make plans to meet again.
+We don’t meet up on purpose, we don’t discuss the more personal details of our lives, and we don’t make plans to hang out in the future.
 But if we happen to run into each other again, that’s great.
 It would be rude not to speak with acquaintances when you see them, but it is not expected that you make plans to see them intentionally.

-If, during the course of my conversation with this woman (let’s call her Joan), I decided that we had so many common interests or had such a good time talking that I’d like to invite her to bring her dog over to play with my dog, then we would be entering casual friendship.
+If, during the course of my conversation with this woman (let’s call her Joan), I decided that we had so many common interests or had such a good time talking that I’d like to invite her to bring her dog over to my house to play with my dogs, then we would be entering casual friendship.

 A casual friend is different than an acquaintance because you make plans to see each other instead of just seeing each other in passing or by chance.
 However, with a casual friend, your hang-outs may be sporadic and are often related to the same type of event that took place when you met.

 Remember how I invited Joan’s dog to come play with my dog?
 It makes sense because we met at the dog park and have dogs as a mutual interest.
 At this stage, I’m not going to plan regular dog play-dates or invite Joan’s family to come to dinner with my family.

-A casual friend may be someone from work with whom you occasionally at lunch or attend work-related conferences.
+A casual friend may be someone from work with whom you occasionally eat lunch or attend work-related conferences.
 You probably wouldn’t call on a casual friend to help you change a flat tire or pick you up at the airport.